rage/programming-20/data/part-4/1-introduction-to-object-oriented-programming.md

 *Luokkien, muuttujien ja metodien nimissä ei tyypillisesti käytetä ääkkösiä.
 Vältä niiden käyttöä myös tässä.* -->

-In NetBeans, a new class can be created by going to the _projects_ section located on the left, right-clicking _new_, and then _java class_.
+In NetBeans, a new class can be created by going to the _Projects_ section located on the left, right-clicking the project's name, and selecting _New_, and then _Java Class_.
 The class is provided a name in the dialog that opens.

 As with variables and methods, the name of a class should be as descriptive as possible.
 It's usual for a class to live on and take on a different form as a program develops.
 As such, the class may have to be renamed at some later point.